 When a pop-up diner becomes a permanent establishment, you can be sure that it is doing something right.
 In our opinion, Peter Gunn's restaurant, which is owned and operated by the chef, is one of the city's best dining establishments.

 Just looking at their cucumber boat, salmon caviar, and mandarin, honeycomb and clove black box makes salivary glands work overtime.
 Take care of your whole body.
 Try this mouthwatering piece of food for yourself.

 When it comes to creating a memorable evening (or daytime) meal, Florentino combines genuine hospitality with the highest-quality raw ingredients and lesser-known Italian wine varietals.
 A list of the best restaurants in Melbourne would not be complete if it didn't include this one.

 To say that Florentino is a modern and environmentally conscious business is an understatement, since it has been serving up authentic Italian cuisine to Melbourne residents for almost a century in a luxurious setting.

 Matilda 159 Domain

-Angie Giannakodakis (co-owner of Hellenic Republic) and Guy Holder (The Press Club, Rockpool) have joined forces offering a dining experience from a double-storied terrace that has been restored but still has remnants of the Victorian Era.
+Angie Giannakodakis, co-owner of Hellenic Republic, and Guy Holder, co-owner of The Press Club and Rockpool, have joined forces to offer a dining experience from a Victorian-era terrace that has been restored but retains some of its original features.
+The terrace is two stories tall and features remnants of the Victorian era.

 Al Dente Enoteca

-Tucked away inside ACMI is Hero, a place where the ideas of film, food, music and art are combined to create a hotspot where creative minds come together.
+Hero is a gathering place for creative minds that can be found tucked away inside ACMI.
+It is a place where the concepts of film, food, music, and art are combined to create a buzzing atmosphere.